Pay attention to the dreams

 Four weeks later a young mother shared the following story with a few persons after a morning service.
 She had woken up from a vivid dream that very morning.
 In her dream she was at worship in our church.
 She was able to identify the person who was leading the worship service; she clearly heard a particular hymn being sung, and she saw something happen involving movement of people.
 On the way to church she shared these details with her husband.

 Imagine her amazement when she walked into church only to find the very person she dreamed about leading the service.
 Not only that, the congregation was singing the very song she heard in her dream.
-But nothing topped the surprise she felt when she heard our pastor invite all the young people to stand in front of the congregation and then ask all the officebearers to form a circle around them so that our leaders could lay hands on these young people and pray for them during the first-semester exams they were all writing that week.
+But nothing topped the surprise she felt when she heard our pastor invite all the young people to stand in front of the congregation and then ask all the office bearers to form a circle around them so that our leaders could lay hands on these young people and pray for them during the first-semester exams they were all writing that week.
 "Imagine," she exclaimed.
 "I first saw it all in my dream!
 Just as it happened in church!
 What do you make of that?"

 When he called, his voice was shaking.
 He had just woken up and seen a vision of the Lord Jesus.
 "He was standing at the foot of my bed.
 He was dressed in bright, white clothes.
 I couldn't make out his face, but I know it was either the Lord or an angel of the Lord."
 Fearfully he asked what it meant.
 Is this the day?
 Is the Lord taking me home?
 Our pastor asked him how he felt, whether there were any physical symptoms warning him that the time was near.
 He said no, and the pastor suggested that the Lord was reassuring him of his nearness.
-Many weeks later this man is still with us, and in pastoral visits he praises God for this reassuring sign of Christ's presence in his life.
+At the time of writing, this man is still with us, and in pastoral visits he praises God for this reassuring sign of Christ's presence in his life.

 The moral of these stories?
 Pay attention to your dreams.
 More importantly, pay attention to the dreams and visions in the Bible.
 They occur more often than we realize.
 They are recorded in God's Word to point us to the kingdom and the coming Christ.